Case Study: Human-directed Aggression in a Horse

 Protocol 1: Approaching the stable door

 The threshold for Baron reacting to someone approaching his door was approximately 3-5m.
 The client began walking slowly towards the door (carrying no equipment with her) from 8m away observing Baron and stopping the moment he reacted to her presence (head lift, ear position change, feet moving, tail movement, etc).
 This determination of threshold should be checked each time before commencing the protocol.
 As Baron returned to eating hay or all signs of anxiety disappeared the client would step farther away from the door.
 This was to be repeated up to five times each day between our first and second consultation.
-Client was very good at observations and comfortable working with this negative reinforcement (termed CAT, constructional aggression treatment) technique where Baron could resolve things for himself.
+Client was very good at observations and comfortable working with this negative reinforcement (termed CAT-H, constructional aggression treatment) technique where Baron could resolve things for himself.
 In the first five presentations to his door (carried out in my presence) the client built up to approaching within 1m of the door with no reaction from Baron.

 Protocol 2: Counter-conditioning for headcollar